K3v123/hello-algo/docs-en/chapter_stack_and_queue/index.md

 !!! abstract

-    Stacks are like stacking cats, while queues are like cats lining up.
+    Stacks are like stacked cats, while queues are like cats lining up.

     They respectively represent the logical relationships of Last-In-First-Out (LIFO) and First-In-First-Out (FIFO).